k10sj02/Views_of_Masculinity/README.md

 6. **Conclusion**:
    - The script concludes with a summary of the data preprocessing steps and the final dataset ready for further analysis or modeling tasks.

-Overall, the script demonstrates a thorough approach to data preprocessing and exploration, essential for gaining insights and preparing data for machine learning tasks.